pubannotation/pubannotation/docs/format.md

 e.g., the labels for *obj* in denotations and those for *pred* in relations, and it is fully up to the producer of annotation how to design the scheme of his/her annotation.
-For example, while the way of annotation in above example may be familiar to the community which seeks informatin on protein-protein interaction, another community, e.g., BioNLP Shared Task, may be more familiar with a much fine-grained annotation.
+For example, while the way of annotation in above example may be familiar to the community which seeks informatin on protein-protein interaction, another community, e.g., BioNLP Shared Task, may be more familiar with a finer-grained annotation.

 {% highlight json %}
 {